 Glycemic Index (GI) is an index which shows the rate of blood sugar level rising after consuming a particular meal.
 The standard used to measure all other food GIs is pure glucose, which gives the value of 100 by default.
 For ease of application, there are three identified main ranges of GI such as Low GI (55 and less), Medium GI (56-69), and High GI (70 and above).
 Although a food gives a particular GI value, it may deviate in a range due to various reasons such as batch or crop, methods of processing, packing and storing etc.

-Low GI foods have Glycemic Index 55 or less.
-The meaning of “Low GI” is that when these foods are consumed the rate of blood sugar level increases at a slower rate.
-This happens because low GI foods release glucose slowly and steadily with time.
-It allows body to use the energy efficiently, and since there is no excess energy it is not required to be stored.
-Therefore, no unhealthy weight gain will result.
+Low GI food have Glycemic Index 55 or less.
+Low GI food increases the blood glucose level slowly, unlike other food.
+This happens because low GI food release glucose slowly and steadily with time.
+It allows the body to use energy efficiently.
+There is no requirement of storing energy when there is no excess of energy.
+Therefore, this type of food won’t result in an unhealthy weight gain.

-What is the difference between Low GI and High GI?
+What is the Difference Between Low GI and High GI?